 Considering the vast information available to marketers, having a filter for the superfluous can let you focus on what’s most important and make decisions accordingly.

-Some companies are getting on board the mindfulness train, too.
+Some companies -- like Google, Goldman Sachs, and Medtronic -- have gotten on board the mindfulness train, too.

-I’m lucky enough to work for a company that values its employees’ approach to work, rather than just the output.
-HubSpot’s received quite a bit of buzz around our amazing perks, but the one I take full advantage of is the Nap Room in our Cambridge office.
-For me, it’s a meditation chamber.
+For me, the nap room is a meditation chamber.
 Just 20 minutes of guided meditation -- or slow, deep breathing as the hammock gently rocks back and forth -- will clear the mind and bring a sense of focus that even the strongest cup of coffee can’t conjure.

 - A quiet spot